stjordanis/terra-docs-old/docs/dev-spec-auth.md

 The __Tax Rate__ is a parameter agreed upon by the network that specifies the percentage of payment transactions that will be collected as Tax Proceeds in the block reward, which will be distributed among the validators.
 The distribution model is a bit complicated and explained in detail [here](validator-faq.md#incentives).
 The taxes collected per transaction cannot exceed the specific __Tax Cap__ defined for that transaction's denomination.
 Every epoch, the Tax Rate and Tax Caps are recalibrated automatically by the network; see [here](dev-spec-treasury.md#monetary-policy-levers) for more details.

-For an example `MsgSend` transaction of 1000 usdr tokens,
+For an example `MsgSend` transaction of µSDR tokens,

 ```text
 stability fee = min(1000 * tax_rate, tax_cap(usdr))